Kevin-Chen0/pyota-api/README.md

 **Four easy steps:**

-1) Clone the api package to your local directory...
+1) Clone the api package to your local directory.

 2) Initialize a Session object.
 Example: